 So where does the anti-intellectualism and evangelical withdrawal leave us, according to Moreland?
 It leaves us with a lack of understanding regarding the relationship between faith and reason.
 It resulted in a sacred/secular fragmentation in how we live our lives and think about our faith.
 It damaged world missions by sending out people who won converts to Christianity but then did little more than make them dangerous Marxists.
 It removed the relevance of the gospel to the wider culture.
 And it defeated Christians by removing the confident boldness that comes from being able to speak knowledgeably on matters of faith.

 The Marxist claim is a surprise.
 The rest fits my experience and identifies problems with enough specificity to be helpful.
 I often encounter Christians operating from an assumption about the veracity of a secular worldview.
 Why concede that ground?
 I don’t.
 Yes, Christians often can’t articulate a relationship between faith and reason, but that’s true of many in the general population.
 Most people unless they have some formal training aren’t going to articulate a clear view on the relationship between reason and anything at all, and in fact, scientism having reached its breaking point, we now have what we’ve been warned in “The Folly of Scientism” would come of an over-reliance on sense-data as the only truth and of scientists opining beyond their area of competence: people (Christian and non) do not trust scientists even when they are speaking within their realm of expertise.
 They also mistrust reason itself because it isn’t observable in the material world.
-On the one hand, it’s kind of funny to hear people say that; on the other hand, it shows that even people with college degrees lack a foundation in epistemology that makes all things plausible and all things suspect.
-Scientism slayed the philosophers and undercut the idea of rational argument.
+On the one hand, it’s kind of funny to hear people say that; on the other hand, it shows that even people with college degrees lack a way to distinguish between things plausible and suspect.
+According to the “Folly” article, scientism slayed the philosophers and undercut the idea of rational argument.
 I’d call it an unintended consequence that people believe just about anything now.
 Especially if there’s a YouTube video on it.
+But perhaps that’s just human nature.

 What are the limits of knowledge?